robertjdominguez/flask-guide/step_by_step.md

   app.run(port=port)
   ```

-If we went to our terminal and tried to run the server, we'd have an issue when trying to navigate to `localhost:5000` because we haven't actually built the html page that's trying to be served to us.
+If we went to our terminal and tried to run the server, we'd have an issue when trying to navigate to `localhost:5000` because we haven't actually built the html page that's trying to be served to us; we'd get a `500` response code.
+If you haven't made yourself familiar with HTTP response codes, (this)[https://pbs.twimg.com/media/B50dCAKIEAAP0NQ.jpg] is helpful and from the perspective of the server/developer.

 Before running the server for the first time, create an `index.html` file in your `templates` folder.
 Now, if you run the following command, you should get some output that let's you know your server is up and listening on port `5000`:

   ```Shell
   python app.py